guidoism/escape/inspiration/jonesforth.md

         The only last wrinkle in this is that while our word was being compiled, it was in a half-finished state.
 We certainly wouldn't want `DOUBLE` to be called somehow during this time.
-There are several ways to stop this from happening, but in FORTH what we do is flag the word with the `HIDDEN` flag (`F_HIDDEN` in this code) just while it is being compiled.
+There are several ways to stop this from happening, but in Forth what we do is flag the word with the `HIDDEN` flag (`F_HIDDEN` in this code) just while it is being compiled.
 This prevents `FIND` from finding it, and thus in theory stops any chance of it being called.